Shuvomoy/blog/_posts/2020-04-13-Knuth-on-work-habits-and-problem-solving-and-happiness.md

 **Whether volunteering helps Knuth with his principal vocation.** "Well, you're absolutely right.
 I can't do technical stuff all the time.
 I've found that I can write only a certain number of pages a day before running out of steam.
 When I reach this maximum number, I have no more ideas that day.
 So certainly within a 24-hour period, not all of it is going to be equally creative.
 Working in the garden, pulling weeds and so on, is a good respite.
 I recently got together with some friends at Second Harvest, repackaging food from one place to another.
 This kind of activity, using my hands, provides variety and doesn't really take away from the things I can do for the world."

+**On unhappiness.** "I mean, if you didn't worry, and if you didn't go through some spells and crises, then you'd be missing a part of life.
+Even though such things aren't pleasant when you're doing them, they are the defining experiences — things to be glad about in retrospect because they happened.
+Otherwise you might be guilty of not feeling guilty!

+On the other hand I've noticed in myself that there were times when my body was telling me to be unhappy, yet I sometimes couldn't readily figure out a reason for any unhappiness.
+I knew that I was feeling "down," but sometimes I had to go back several months to recall  anything that anybody had said to me that might still be making me feel bad.
+One day, when I realized how hard it was to find any reason for my current unhappiness, I thought, "*Wait a minute.
+I bet this unhappiness is really something chemical, not actually caused by circumstances.*" I began to speculate that my body was programmed to be unhappy a certain percentage of the time, and that hormones or something were the real reason behind moments of mild depression."

+**Why power corrupts.** "When people have more power and they get richer, and they find  themselves rich but still unhappy, they think, "*Hmmm, I'll be happy if I only get rid of all the sources of my unhappiness.*" But the action of removing annoyances sometimes involves abusing their power.
+I could go on and on in this vein, I guess, because you find that in the countries where there is a great difference between rich and poor, the rich people have their problems, too.
+They haven't any motivation to change the way they're living, exploiting others, because as far as they can see, their own life isn't that happy.
+But if they would only realize that their unhappy spells are part of the way that they're made, and basically normal, they wouldn't make the mistake of blaming somebody else and trying to get even for imagined misdeeds."

+**Point eight is enough.** "In fact I've concluded that it's really a good thing for people not to be 100% happy.
+I've started to live in accordance with a philosophy that can be summed up in the phrase "*Point eight is enough,*" meaning "*0.8 is enough.*"

+You might remember the TV show from the 70s called "*Eight is Enough,*" about a family with eight children.
+That's the source of my new motto.
+I don't know that 0.8 is the right number, but I do believe that when I'm not feeling 100% happy, I shouldn't feel guilty or angry, or think that anything unusual is occurring.
+I shouldn't set 100% as the norm, without which there must be something wrong.
+Instead, I might just as well wait a little while, and I'll feel better.
+I won't make any important decisions about my life at a time when I'm feeling less than normally good.

+In a sense I tend now to suspect that it was necessary to leave the Garden of Eden.
+Imagine a world where people are in a state of euphoria all the time — being high on heroin, say.
+They'd have no incentive to do anything.
+What would get done?
+What would happen?
+The whole world would soon collapse.
+It seems like intelligent design when everybody's set point is somewhere less than 100%."